iptelephony/persona/README.md

 ## Persona - ERPNext custom app

+###Announcement 13 August 2024
+This app will not be maintained anymore, since ERPNext v15 already has a similar feature.
+Thanks supporting this project.

 Persona is a custom ERPNext app that Allows administrator or a system manager to impersonate another user.
 Inspired by [Administrator should be able to impersonate any user #17615](https://github.com/frappe/erpnext/issues/17615).

 1. Only "Administrator" or "System Manager" roles can impersonate another user.